SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Discussion

-A heavily thermally processed state for \atlas\ has a number of important implications.
-Firstly, by analogy to \hartley's behavior, it tells us that \atlas\ has undergone 100s to 1,000s of close passages by its natal host/birth star (we reject the possibility that \atlas\ has undergone 100's to 1000's of close passages of random galactic stars on its passsge to the solar system; this rate of close passage for a single object, even one as old as the galaxy, would imply a huge rate of interstellar object passages \& detections in our solar system, which is not seen).
-These close thermally altering passages could have been accomplished either as a primordial body formed in-place near its birth system's $\co_2$ ice line (to ensure minimal CO but extensive labile $\co_2$ ice incorporation) and quickly ejected soon after PPD disk clearing, or more classically, as in our own mature system, as an ice-rich KBO that became scattered into its inner system for a few hundred near-star orbits before ejection.
+A strongly thermally processed state for \atlas\ has important implications.
+By analogy to \hartley's behavior, it tells us that \atlas\ has undergone 100s to 1,000s of close passages by its natal host/birth star (we reject the possibility that \atlas\ has undergone hundreds to thousands of close passages of random galactic stars on its passage to the solar system; this rate of close passage for a single object, even one as old as the galaxy, would imply a huge rate of interstellar object passages \& detections in our solar system, which is not seen).

-It also implies that \atlas\ had a close encounter with a massive body that ejected it from its home system.
-Very simply, the maximum $\Delta v$ (velocity change) a close planetary flyby can impart is approximately the escape velocity for the planet.
-In our solar system, with $V_\mathrm{esc} \sim 25 \unit{km/s}$ at $2.5 \au$ from the Sun, only Jupiter ($V_\mathrm{esc} \sim 65 \unit{km/sec}$), Saturn ($35.5 \unit{km/sec}$), and barely Neptune ($25.5 \unit{km/sec}$) could eject objects directly.
-Allowing for the possibility of a smaller mass birth star than the Sun definitely means that an inner planet as small as Uranus or Neptune could serve as an ejector, but this is about the minimum mass required because the water ice line retreats rapidly inward as the host star mass decreases ($V_\mathrm{esc}$ from the ice line to the ISM is actually larger for an M8V dwarfs like TRAPPIST-1, $\sim 34 \unit{km/sec}$).

-Objects commonly in close orbit around the host stars that are more massive than planets, like brown dwarfs, main sequence stars, AGB stars, white dwarfs, neutron stars, and black holes have a large enough $V_\mathrm{esc}$ to cause ejection from the ice line of a system, so rather than an inner massive planet, 3I could have come from a close-in binary system (Jackson et al. 2018, 2018MNRAS.478L..49J).